 Hoang Cam stove – Photo by Scooter Saigon Tour

-What’s inside the Cu Chi Tunnels and the tough life underground?
+What’s inside the Tunnels and the tough life underground?

-This 250-km multi-layer underground tunnels stretch from the outskirts of Saigon all the way to the Cambodian border.
-The tunnels consists of numerous bomb shelters, living quarters, sleeping chambers classes, kitchens, hospitals, ordnance factories… All were built to house and feed the growing number of residents.
-There are even large theaters and music halls to provide diversion for the troops.
+The 250-km multi-layer underground tunnels stretch from the outskirts of Saigon all the way to the Cambodian border.
+The tunnels consist of numerous bomb shelters, living quarters, sleeping chambers classes, kitchens, hospitals, ordnance factories… All were built to house and feed the growing number of residents.
+There are even large theaters and music halls to provide a diversion for the troops.

-Today’s Cu Chi Tunnel – a must-see tourist destination
+Today’s Cu Chi Tunnels – a must-see tourist destination

-Local guide introduces to tourists a kind of trap which was created by Cu Chi people in the war – Photo by Scooter Saigon Tour
+A local guide introduces to tourists a kind of trap created by Cu Chi people in the war – Photo by Scooter Saigon Tour

-Tourist is excited at crawling through Cu Chi Tunnels (the cellar doorway has been widen to fit Western people) – Photo by Scooter Saigon Tour
+Cellar doorway has been widened to fit Western people – Photo by Scooter Saigon Tour

-Tourist tastes Boiled cassava at Cu Chi Tunnels- Photo by Scooter Saigon Tour
+Tourist tastes Boiled cassava when visiting the tunnels- Photo by Scooter Saigon Tour

-After gaining the independence, the historical tunnels have been preserved and turned into a war memorial park.
+After gaining independence, the historical tunnels have been preserved and turned into a war memorial park.
 Tourists would have the opportunity to crawl in the safer parts of the tunnels.
-Some have been made larger so that Western visitors can walk through.
-Certainly booby traps have been clearly marked.
-Power lights have been installed in several of them to make it easier to explore the tunnels.
+Some have been made larger so that Western visitors can walk through, booby traps have been clearly marked, power lights have been installed in several of them to make it easier to explore the tunnels.
 Travelers will be offered a meal, which is the same as what the guerrillas eat in the past.

-Nowadays, Cu Chi Tunnels one of the most popular tourist attractions for both Vietnamese people and foreign visitors.
+Nowadays, Tunnels in Cu Chi one of the most popular tourist attractions for both Vietnamese people and foreign visitors.
 They come, explore the harsh period of Vietnamese heroes and learn more about the heart-breaking war.
-There are a wide range of tours to Cu Chi Tunnels for you choice such as group popular tours by car or by bus.
-I would like to recommend you half day trips Cu Chi Tunnels By Motorbike and Cooking Class and Cu Chi Tunnels Tour By Motorbike.
+Read more about Cu Chi Tunnels Travel Guide if you would like to travel the tunnels by yourself.